 Apply your clothes labels onto the wash-care label of clothing and fabric items, including towels and swimming gear.
 Stick them directly onto all other items – in footwear, avoid applying your sticky name labels directly between the foot.
 The friction generated during activity will wear away the print.
 Instead, apply your name labels onto the side wall or beneath the tongue.

 You can also label water bottles and food containers to keep track of your supplies.
 If you have any health conditions or allergies, you can use your sticky name labels to add medical alerts to your kit.

-You can order Stikins online, by phone, or by post.
+You can order online or by phone.
 Simply decide how many you want, what text you want printed, and then tell us where to send them!
 We print and post name labels every day (Monday to Friday) up to 5pm.
-All orders are despatched via Royal Mail’s first class service as standard, although you can upgrade to next day delivery if you’re in a hurry.
+All orders are despatched via Royal Mail’s first class service as standard.